Humber Valley Heritage Trail Association - Bolton Chapter

 • To promote, support and engage in public education regarding the appreciation, renewal and protection of the natural environment surrounding the Humber Valley trail system, and to encourage ecologically responsible attitudes towards it.

-The HVHTA will host its 2023 Annual General Meeting on Wednesday, April 12 from 7pm to 9pm at the Caledon Seniors Centre, 7 Rotarian Way, Bolton.
+The HVHTA will host its 2025 Annual General Meeting on Wednesday, April 09 at 7pm at the Caledon Seniors Centre (Rotary Place), 7 Rotarian Way, Bolton (North Hill) in the Egan Room.

 Now you can pay the membership fee using PayPal